The one scary question that comes to mind when making your kids birthday cards is: “Will your child love it?”

 make the card as creative as you want.

 At this point, hope you are ready to make wonderful kids birthday cards?
-So have some fun plus put a smile on the young celebrant’s face.
+So have some fun and put a smile on your young celebrant’s face.

 Want the decorative cut edges to align afterwards?
 One trick is to cut the adjacent edges at the same time.

 To do this, on each piece of paper, draw pencil guidelines that represent the edges of the cut.